 The iterative RW algorithm relies on a 2-norm SVM solver.
 Hence, the performance of this solver is important.
-Recently several fast approximate solvers for the linear 2-norm SVM have been developed, such as Svm-perf [15], OCAS [16], online stochastic gradient descent algorithms [5], [17], and liblinear [6].
+Recently several fast approximate solvers for the linear 2-norm SVM have been developed.
+Svm-perf [16] is the first lineartime linear SVM solver.
+Another, more recent cutting plane algorithm is OCAS [7].
+Shalev-Shwartz et al. [21] as well as Bottou and Bousquet [3] propose algorithms based on online stochastic gradient descent.
+These algorithms do not converge well to an exact solution, but they quickly find an approximate solution.
+Chapelle [5] studies a Newton method and liblinear [13] is a package containing several algorithms, including a L1-SVM solver based on dual coordinate descent.
 These algorithms scale easily to large data sets containing hundreds of thousands training examples.
-Typically the training time is bounded by the time needed to read the input.
+Typically the training time is bounded by the time needed to read the input from a file.